Its-RDJ/Insert-Interactive-Discord-Bot/README.md

 # Install

 - Download the package
-- Drag the files into a folder on youre PC
+- Drag the files into a folder on your PC
 - Download Node.js https://nodejs.org/en/download/
 - Open Visual studio code
 - Open the terminal